nicole-pimenta/nicole-pimenta/README.md

 ### Hello, I'm Nicole  👋

+- I'm a full stack sofwtare developer student at Kenzie Academy Brasil and
-- 🌱 I’m currently learning React and Typescript
+- I’m currently learning React and Typescript .
-- 🙋🏽‍♀️ I’m interested in Front-End Development
+- I’m  interested in Front-End Development
+- I have a background in business administration and a graduate degree in finance.

  <div style="display: inline_block" ><br>